kubereboot/website/content/en/docs/community.md

 [Link to Recording](https://youtu.be/o22fIlFebyo)

-Attending:
+Attendees:
-  - Alexei + Jean Phillipe, SUSE
+  - Alexei Tighineanu
+  - Daniel Holbach
-  - Jack, Microsoft
+  - Jack Francis
-  - Daniel, Weaveworks
+  - Jean-Philippe Evrard

 Agenda/Notes:
   - Introductions: who are you, what would you like to see in kured?